 Best Fifth Wheel

 While we generally focused on travel trailers for this article, we decided to throw in one of the best family fifth-wheel RVs.
-The Jayco Eagle 355MBQS offers a unique mid-bunk option for family camping, placing the kid’s sleeping area in the center of the RV rather than the back (one of it’s key features).
+The Jayco Eagle 355MBQS offers a unique mid-bunk option for family camping, placing the kid’s sleeping area in the center of the RV rather than the back (one of its key features).
 This setup opens the entire rear of the camper for a living room and an extremely spacious feel.
-In addition, the Jayco Eagle has five slides located in the rear, two in the main living area, one in the bunkroom, and another in the bedroom.
-This fifth wheel is the most spacious family RV reviewed here with all this extra room.
+In addition, the Jayco Eagle has five slides in the RV, two in the main living area, one in the bunkroom, and another in the bedroom.
+This fifth wheel is the most spacious family RV reviewed here, offering lots of extra room.

 The mid bunk room has a pullout sofa that converts to a bed, a top bunk, and a desk that can serve as a mobile office or entertainment center.
 Above the bunk room is another loft for kids, which the young ones will love.
 Finally, the main bedroom has an east to west facing bed, and with the slide, it offers parents an extremely spacious bedroom with tons of storage.